Clinical-Genomics/scout/README.md

 - `BACKEND_URL` The URL for calls to the backend.
 - `MOCK` A boolean to define whether to start the fake server using (Mirage js) to mock out backend APIs.

-These variables are stored in this repo secrets and are used by GitHub actions when deploying the application to Staging and Production.
+These variables are stored in the server farm and used when deploying the application to Staging and Production.
 To run the app with the environment variables in development mode:

 ### `GOOGLE_OAUTH_CLIENT_ID="the-app-id-here" BACKEND_URL="the-backend-url-here" MOCK="true" yarn start`